black-parrot-hdk/zynq-parrot/cosim/README.md

 - shell-example -- basic example of the BSG Zynq Shell.
 Runs in verilator and FPGA.
 - double-shell-example -- two shells that talk to each other, demonstrating both ports on the Zynq chip.
 Runs in verilator and FPGA.
-- blackparrot-example -- not-yet-totally working example of BlackParrot.
-Partially runs in Verilator and FPGA.
+- blackparrot-example -- appears to be working example of BlackParrot.
+Runs in Verilator and FPGA.

 For this repo to work, make sure to submodule init/update: